Israeli fire kills dozens in Gaza, officials say, as aid delivery remains chaotic after new measures

 Israel’s retaliatory offensive has killed more than 59,800 Palestinians, according to Gaza’s Health Ministry.
 Its count doesn’t distinguish between militants and civilians.
 The ministry operates under the Hamas government.
 The U.N. and other international organizations see it as the most reliable source of data on casualties.

 Magdy reported from Cairo.
-Associated Press writer Sally Abou AlJoud in Beirut contributed.
+Associated Press writer Sally Abou AlJoud in Beirut contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war.